Measure and integration on Boolean algebras of regular open subsets in a topological space: Measurable functions and change of variables

 \example{Let $\sX$ and $\sY$ be differentiable manifolds, and let $\gA\subset\gR(\sX)$ and $\gB\subset\gR(\sY)$ be the Boolean algebras of regular open sets with piecewise smooth boundaries, as defined in Example \ref{X:algebra}(b).
 Let $\phi:\sX\into\sY$ be a {\em submersion} ---that is, a differentiable function such that the derivative $\fD_x\phi$ is a linear surjection from the tangent space $\fT_x\sX$ to the tangent space $\fT_{\phi(x)}\sY$ for all for all $x\in\sX$.
 (This implies that dim$(\sX)\geq$dim$(\sY)$.)
 Then the Open Mapping Theorem implies that $\phi$ is also open.
 Suppose $\sB\in\gB$; then $\partial\sB = (\sH_1\intsct\partial\sB)\union\cdots\union(\sH_N\intsct\partial\sB)$ for some smooth hypersurfaces $\sH_1,\ldots,\sH_N\subseteq\sY$.
 For all $n\in[1\ldots N]$, let $\sH'_n:=\phi^{-1}(\sH_n)$; then $\sH'_n$ is a smooth hypersurface in $\sX$.\footnote{{\em Proof.} Suppose $\sH_n=\psi_n^{-1}\{0\}$ for some smooth function $\psi_n:\sX\into\Real$.
 Then $\sH'_n:=(\psi_n\circ\phi)^{-1}\{0\}$.
 If d$\psi_n$ is never zero and $\phi$ is a submersion, then the Chain Rule implies that d$(\psi_n\circ\phi)$ is also never zero.} Meanwhile, if $\sA:=\phi^{-1}(\sB)$, then $\partial\sA = \phi^{-1}(\partial\sB)$, because $\phi$ is open and continuous.
 Thus, \beq \partial \sA &=& \phi^{-1}(\partial\sB) \quad=\quad \phi^{-1}\lb[(\sH_1\intsct\partial\sB)\union\cdots\union(\sH_N\intsct\partial\sB)\rb] \\&=& (\phi^{-1}[\sH_1]\intsct \phi^{-1}[\partial\sB])\union\cdots\union(\phi^{-1}[\sH_N]\intsct \phi^{-1}[\partial\sB]) \\ &=& (\sH'_1\intsct\partial\sA)\union\cdots\union(\sH'_N\intsct\partial\sA). \eeq Thus, $\sA$ has a piecewise smooth boundary; in other words, $\sA\in\gA$.
 This shows that $\phi$ is $(\gA,\gB)$-measurable.
 Thus, Lemma \ref{measurability.lemma}(b) says that $\phi^{-1}:\gB\into\gA$ is a Boolean algebra homomorphism. }

-Continuing the notation of Lemma \ref{measurability.lemma}(b), suppose that $\mu$ is a credence on $\gA$.
+Continuing the notation of Lemma \ref{measurability.lemma}(b), suppose that $\mu$ is a content on $\gA$.
 Let $\phi:\sX\into\sY$ be an open, continuous, $(\gA,\gB)$-measurable function.
 The {\dfn image} (or ``push-forward'') $\phi(\mu)$ is the function $\nu:\gB\into[0,1]$ defined by setting $\nu[\sB]:=\mu[\phi^{-1}(\sB)]$ for all $\sB\in\gB$.
-Since $\phi^{-1}:\gB\into\gA$ is a Boolean algebra homomorphism by Lemma \ref{measurability.lemma}(b), it is immediate that $\nu$ is a credence on $\sY$.
-The next result is the analog of the ``Change of Variables'' theorem for integration with respect to credences.
+Since $\phi^{-1}:\gB\into\gA$ is a Boolean algebra homomorphism by Lemma \ref{measurability.lemma}(b), it is immediate that $\nu$ is a content on $\sY$.
+The next result is the analog of the ``Change of Variables'' theorem for integration with respect to contents.